Eomys/pyleecan-doc/tuto_multisimulation.rst

        )
    ]

 DataKeepers with their results are stored in a dict whose keys are the data symbol.
-DataKeepers results contain results from *DataKeeper.keeper(output)* or *DataKeeper.error_keeper(simu)*.
+DataKeepers results contain results from *DataKeeper.keeper(output)* (or *DataKeeper.error_keeper(simu)* when the simulation raise an error).

 Running *VarParam*
 ^^^^^^^^^^^^^^^^^^

 When the method ``Simulation.run`` is called, the reference simulation is executed first.
 Then, if a VarParam is defined, the corresponding list of simulations is generated and run.
 If a VarParam is defined, ``Simulation.run`` returns an *XOutput* object else it returns an *Output*.

-If the simulation has no *Output* defined as a parent, it is now created in the method.

 *XOutput* class
 ~~~~~~~~~~~~~~~